cncf/devstats-helm/README.md

 Storage:

 - All data from datasources are stored in HA Postgres database (patroni).
-- Git repository clones are stored in per-pod persistent volumes (type AWS EBS).
+- Git repository clones are stored in per-pod persistent volumes (type node local storage).
 Each project has its own persisntent volume claim to store its git data.
 - All volumes used for databas eor git storage use `ReadWriteOnce` and are private to their corresponding pods.

 Database:

-- We are using HA patroni postgres 11 database consisting of 3 nodes.
-Each node has its own persistent volume claim (AWS EBS) that stores database data.
-This gives 3x redundancy.
+- We are using HA patroni postgres 11 database consisting of 4 nodes.
+Each node has its own persistent volume claim (local node storage) that stores database data.
+This gives 4x redundancy.
 - Docker limits each pod's shared memory to 64MB, so all patroni pods are mounting special volume (type: memory) under /dev/shm, that way each pod has unlimited SHM memory (actually limited by RAM accessible to pod).
 - Patroni image runs as postgres user so we're using security context filesystem group 999 (postgres) when mounting PVC for patroni pod to make that volume writable for patroni pod.
 - Patroni supports automatic master election (it uses RBAC's and manipulates service endpoints to make that transparent for app pods).